Home Application Notes Using Tissue Oxygen Levels to Assess Ex Vivo Brain Slice Quality

 Mitigation of N2O Emissions from Wastewater Biofilms

-Nitrogen removal in watewater_1400x600
+Nitrogen removal in ww_Button Images_Application notes_700x400

 Microbiology Wastewater

-Nitrogen removal in wastewater
+Nitrogen Removal in Wastewater

 The use of oxygen microelectrodes to study nitritation biofilms with different geometries